Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/dup_match.rst

    Pass validation.

    ------------------------------------------------------------

 Profiling
 =========

-The duplicate record match design is validated on Alveo U50 board at 270 MHz frequency.
+The duplicate record match design is validated on an AMD Alveo™ U50 board at a 270 MHz frequency.
 The hardware resource utilizations are listed in the following table.

-.. table:: Table 1 Hardware resources for duplicate record match
+.. table:: Table 1 Hardware Resources for Duplicate Record Match
     :align: center

     +-------------------+---------+-------+--------+--------+